Meet the StockTrader.com Team

 After this blow I simply couldn’t recover psychologically.
 I stopped trading biotechs and spent my time studying other strategies.
 It took me years to really get past the losses and get back into the game.
 Everything happens for a reason though which has lead me to today.

 My Investment Philosophy Today

 I truly believe that there are no limits in life.
-Simply put, anything is possible if the want is great enough.
+On my desk is a simple question, “How bad do you want it?”.
 The power of passion, writing down goals, and hard work all working in clear sync is quite a site to be seen.
 The world makes way for those who know where they are going.